RonenNess/adder/README.md

 ## What is it

-Adder is a lightweight python-like language, implemented on top of JavaScript, and 100% secured to execute untrusted code.
+Adder is a lightweight python-like language, implemented on top of JavaScript and designed to be safe to execute untrusted code.

 ### Why?